-The squeezenet and SSD demos have been removed.
-Because we highly encourage customers to use high-level APIs from AI Library for applications and solutions, we only provide one classification demo in this release to show how to use low-level unified APIs in Vitis AI runtime.
+- The squeezenet and SSD demos have been removed.
+Because we highly encourage customers to use high-level APIs from AI Library for applications and solutions, we only provide one classification demo in this release to show how to use the low-level unified APIs in Vitis AI run time.

 - Removed pre-compiled models